At some point in your kids' homeschool career, you'll probably have to explain what they've been doing and learning to

 - Anything your child lines up, stacks or counts is a math manipulative.

 - Blocks, Lego bricks, and other building toys count as geometry, art, architecture and engineering.

-- Playing or helping you cook with measuring cups and spoons is math and chemistry.
-(Especially if it changes states from solid to liquid or gas -- and especially if anything blows up!)
+- Playing, helping you cook with measuring cups and spoons, and other at-home science activities can be listed under math and chemistry.
+(Especially if something changes states from solid to liquid or gas -- and especially if anything blows up!)

 - Chess and other games of strategy are logic; card games are probability.
 File both under math.